Chain Saw Showdown: Gas vs. Electric Chain Saws

 - Heavy weight - A gas-powered model tends to be heavier than an electric chain saw, which can be difficult to maneuver when making precise cuts.

 - Noisy - Like most power tools that run off gas motors, gas chain saws can be loud.

-Browse all gas chain saws
+shop all gas chain saws

 - Easy to use - An electric model is typically lighter than a gas chain saw, which makes it easy to operate when cutting into any type of wood.